Burren Birds Of Prey Centre

 Conservation And Education At The Burren Birds Of Prey Centre

-The Burren Bird of Prey centre is committed to both the conservation of indigenous birds of prey and to the education of the general public in relation to these unique birds.
+The Birds of Prey centre is committed to both the conservation of indigenous birds of prey and to the education of the general public in relation to these unique birds.

 The centre has an active breeding programme and during the breeding season, the public can view the baby birds in the nursery.
-Kids will be fascinated to gain such an insight into the care of these youngsters.
+Kids will be fascinated to gain such an insight into the care of these youngsters."Birds Of Prey Centre in Co.
+Clare"

 The purpose built centre contains various enclosures, each tailored specifically to the needs of the species it houses.
 Currently there are buzzards, eagles, falcons, owls and hawks on display.

-The Burren Bird of Prey centre is also affiliated to various programmes to re-introduce certain species of birds back to Ireland.
-Birds that have become extinct in this country.
+The Birds of Prey centre is also affiliated to various programmes to re-introduce certain species of birds back to Ireland, birds that have become extinct in this country.
 These programmes include a programme to bring back the Red Kite and the White Tailed Sea Eagle – birds that were once common in Ireland.

-The Burren Bird of Prey Centre is located beside the Aillwee Caves, on the edge of the Burren National Park approximately 8km south of the village of Ballyvaughan on the R480.
+The Bird of Prey Centre is located beside the Aillwee Caves, on the edge of the Burren National Park approximately 3km south of the village of Ballyvaughan on the R480.
 This is approximately 60km from the cities of Galway or Limerick.

 Family Fun Tip On The Burren Birds Of Prey Centre